Psychotherapy and counselling

 What is the difference between the BACP and UKCP?

 The British Association for Counselling and Psychotherapy (BACP) registers and accredits counsellors, psychotherapists and their colleges while the United Kingdom Council for Psychotherapy (UKCP) registers and accredits psychotherapists, therapeutic counsellors and psychotherapy trainings.
-Broadly speaking, the BACP requires less formal training in terms of time (2 years) whereas UKCP courses can take up to 4 years and require much more client contact hours and personal therapy hours.
+Broadly speaking, the BACP requires less formal training in terms of study time (2 years) whereas UKCP courses can take up to 4 years and require much more client contact hours and personal therapy hours.

 Training and client issues